GrailFinder/gf-lt/tutorial_rp.md

 #### choosing LLM provider and model
-supported backends: llama.cpp, openrouter and deepseek. for openrouter and deepseek you will need a token. set it in config.toml or set envvar
+now we need to pick API endpoint and model to converse with. supported backends: llama.cpp, openrouter and deepseek. for openrouter and deepseek you will need a token. set it in config.toml or set envvar